Tiwari666/GenerativeAI_LLMs/README.md

 --Conditional GANs (cGANs): cGANs introduce additional conditioning information, such as class labels or auxiliary data, to both the generator and discriminator networks, allowing for more controlled and targeted generation of data samples.

 # 2) Variational Autoencoders (VAEs) [particularly well-suited for generating images]:

-Variational Autoencoders (VAEs) are also trained through a two-part process.
-The encoder network maps input data to a latent space, where it’s represented as a probability distribution.
-The decoder network then samples from this distribution to reconstruct the input data.
+Variational Autoencoders (VAEs) are trained through a two-part process: an encoder and a decoder.
+The encoder takes input data and compresses it into a latent space representation as a probability distribution that preserves its most important features.
+The decoder then takes the latent space representation and generates new data that captures the most important features of the training data.
 During training, VAEs seek to minimize a loss function that includes two components: reconstruction and regularization.
 The balance between reconstruction and regularization allows VAEs to generate new data samples by sampling from the learned latent space.

 # 3) Transformer-based models (e.g., LLMs)

+Transformer architectures consist of multiple stacked layers, each containing its own self-attention mechanism and feed-forward network.
+The self-attention mechanism enables each element in a sequence to consider and weigh its relationship with all other elements, and the feed-forward network processes the output of the self-attention mechanism and performs additional transformations on the data.
+As the model processes an input sequence through the stacked layers, it learns to generate new sequences that capture the most important information for the task.

+Generative Pre-trained Transformers (GPTs) are a specific implementation of the transformer architecture.
+This type of model is first pre-trained on vast amounts of text data to capture linguistic patterns and nuances.
+Once the foundation training has been completed, the model is then fine-tuned for a specific use.

 Transformer-based models (e.g., LLMs) — technologies such as Generative Pre-Trained (GPT) language models that can use information gathered on the Internet to create textual content from website articles to press releases to whitepapers.